 Flame Binding.
 All adult Sulatar drow know the basics of binding the essence of Fernia, the Sea of Fire, to their will.
-You know the produce flame cantrip.
-Once you reach 3rd level, you can cast the searing smite spell once with this trait, and you regain the ability to do so when you finish a long rest.
-Once you reach 5th level, you can cast the flaming sphere spell once with this trait, and you regain the ability to do so when you finish a long rest.
+You know the control flame cantrip (Xanathar's Guide to Everything, pg.
+152).
+Once you reach 3rd level, you can cast the burning hands spell once with this trait, and you regain the ability to do so when you finish a long rest.
+Once you reach 5th level, you can cast the scorching ray spell once with this trait, and you regain the ability to do so when you finish a long rest.